-Our kids favorite activity of all time is to build LEGOs, and create magical worlds.
+Our kids favorite activity of all time is to build LEGOs, and create magical worlds out of LEGO blocks.

 We love LEGOs and we love playing with the ipad – why not mix them?
-Here is a list of 10 free Lego apps.
+Here is a list of 10 free LEGO apps from Free Homeschool Deals!

 Create art with legos.
 Our girls love to decorate and create mosaics with their bricks, similar to this rainbow lego activity for kids.